Mental II slot Fire Reels example for demo guide

 Use demo mode as a training room: no deposit, no withdrawal fantasy, just rules, volatility and feature recognition before the real cashier appears.

-Updated May 4, 2026; RTP and max win verified against provider data.
+Updated May 19, 2026; Mental II facts and SEO metadata reviewed against provider data.

 €0